EdenWise/hjcrc/hjcrc.md

 1:28    Be fruitful, and multiply   Leads to Chapter 2.
 2:2     A Period of Rest            "on the seventh day he *rested* from all his work."
-2:7,    Be fruitful, and multiply   Adam and Eve creation
+2:7,    Be fruitful, and multiply   Adam and Eve creation 4:1     Be fruitful, and multiply   Cain and Abel creation

 ## Heaven Creation: A Male-Ruled, Discrete, Inclusion